bilingual Teaching Fellows Program

-- demonstrate a high level of language skills in English and an additional language
+- Demonstrate a high level of language skills in English and Spanish, Vietnamese or Somali

-Bilingual teaching fellows are placed in schools throughout Highline Public Schools in Southwest King County.
+Fellows are placed in dual language elementary schools throughout Highline Public Schools.

-Our second cohort of fellows began in summer 2018.
-Our first cohort began in Summer 2016.
-Bilingual teaching fellows will work and study over two years, and graduate with a teaching certificate and bachelor’s degree.
+The fifth cohort of fellows began summer of 2023.
+Fellows will work and study over two years, and graduate with a teaching certificate and bachelor’s degree.
 Our next cohort is scheduled to start in summer 2024.
 The application will open this fall.

-Highline Public Schools has a bold goal that all students will graduate bilingual and biliterate, and seeks to recruit bilingual teachers from our community.
+Highline Public Schools has a bold goal that all students will graduate bilingual and biliterate, and seeks to recruit multilingual teachers from our community.

-Bilingual teaching fellows work full time in paraprofessional roles, maintaining regular salary and benefits.
-Through their work as paraprofessionals, they practice and deepen their study with Western Washington University’s Woodring College of Education.
+Fellows work full time as Paraeducators, maintaining regular salary and benefits.
+Through this work, they practice and deepen their study with Western Washington University’s Woodring College of Education.
 Academic courses will be offered at the Puget Sound Education Service District in Renton, WA.